 A Volume Profile organizes its properties into structures which control different environment settings.
 These structures all have default values that you can use, but you can use Volume Overrides to override these values and customize the environment settings.

-Create and custom a Volume Profile
+Creating and customizing a Volume Profile

 There are multiple ways to create a Volume Profile.
 Unity creates, and links, a Volume Profile automatically when you create a Scene Settings GameObject (menu: Rendering > Scene Settings).
 You can also create a Volume Profile manually.
 Navigate to menu: Assets > Create > Volume Profile.